squaremo/rabbit.js/index.md

 is connected, and must send a reply for each, in the order they come in.
 REQ and REP sockets are both readable and writable.

+**TASK** / **WORKER**: a TASK socket is connected to one or more varieties of task, one of which is selected for each message.
+The task is selected with the socket option `'task'`.
+Alternatively, each TASK socket has the additional method `#post` which is used to supply the task and the message at the same time.

-**PUSH** / **WORKER**: a WORKER socket is similar to a PULL socket, but requires that you call `#ack` on it to acknowledge that you have processed each message.
+A WORKER socket is similar to a PULL socket, but requires that you call `#ack` on it to acknowledge that you have processed each message.
 Any messages left unacknowledged when the socket closes, or crashes, will be requeued and delivered to another connected socket (should there be one).
 A worker socket is read-only, and has the additional method `#ack` which acknowledges the oldest unacknowledged message, and must be called once only for each message.

 A way to maintain ordering for REP and WORKER sockets is shown in the ["ordering" example][ordering-example].